ONSdigital/analysis-for-action/themes/data_analysis/RAP/QA_for_RAP/book/managers_guide.md

 This section of the guidance targets those who manage data analysis, science and engineering work in government or those acting as product owners for analytical products.

-We refer to processes that apply these good practices as a reproducible analytical pipelines (RAP).
+It aims to help you to apply the good quality assurance practices described.
+The processes that apply these good practices are referred to here as  reproducible analytical pipelines (RAP).

 Before applying this guidance, you should have a basic awareness of the tools and techniques used to do quality analysis as code - the Introduction to RAP training outlines these.